kheller18/crypto-machine-learning/README.md

   Then, using the k value from the PCA elbow plot, we use KMeans model to produce a scatter plot and visualize the inertia.
   ![pca scatter](/Images/scatter_pca.png)

+  From the scatter plots, we can see that the inertia using PCA is lesser than with the original dataset.